MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/ml-prediction-mgmt/ml-prediction-management-overview.md

+---
+title: Using ML Prediction Management API | Microsoft Docs
+description: Provides an overview of the methods in each phase.
+services: project-madeira
+documentationcenter: ''
+author: bholtorf

+ms.service: dynamics365-financials
+ms.topic: article
+ms.devlang: na
+ms.tgt_pltfrm: na
+ms.workload: na
+ms.date: 01/02/2018
+ms.author: bholtorf
+---

-#Working with the ML Prediction Management API
+# Working with the ML Prediction Management API
 This topic describes the methods to use to prepare data for analysis, train the model on data and evaluate its quality, and make a prediction that is accompanied by a confidence score that indicates how accurate the prediction is.
 All of these methods are available in codeunit 2003.

-##How to initialize the codeunit
+## How to initialize the codeunit
 The methods in the following table initialize codeunit 2003.

 |Method|Description|